 However, you won’t see many 3-in-1 jackets here because most of the good ones feature synthetic insulation and not down.

-I’ve showed you loads of different options, from packable jackets to some serious warm down jackets, so you should be able to find something suitable for your needs.
+I’ve shown you loads of different options, from packable jackets to some serious warm-down jackets, so you should be able to find something suitable for your needs.

 Not sure which of these down jackets is the best option for you?
 How about you go for one of our top three choices – we liked some jackets better than the others, and here’s why!

 If you want a versatile down jacket, go for the Universo 3-in-1 option.
 You’ll actually get two jackets for the price of one, and you can wear them individually, or combine them into one beast of the jacket.
-The inner layer is insulated with down, and the outer layer is fully waterproof, windproof and breathable.
-When you put those together, you get a jacket that’s suitable both for the city and the slopes, and at a very affordable price!
+The inner layer is insulated down, and the outer layer is fully waterproof, windproof, and breathable.
+When you put those together, you get a jacket that’s suitable both for the city and the slopes and at a very affordable price!

 Those are the top three down jackets for women we’d get for ourselves.
 But you can pick up any one of the options featured here – all of them are rated very highly and don’t disappoint!

 If you still haven’t found the perfect jacket for you, go check out our related posts.
 And head over to Amazon to see the prices and color options of all the jackets featured in our review!